nexoapex/www/content/english/privacy-policy.md

 The CONTROLLER guarantees that all appropriate technical and organisational policies have been implemented to apply the security measures established by the GDPR and LOPDGDD in order to protect the rights and freedoms of USERS and has communicated the appropriate information for them to be able to exercise them.

-For more information about privacy guarantees, you can ocntact the CONTROLLER through DIGITAL AVOCADOS OÜ.
+For more information about privacy guarantees, you can ocntact the CONTROLLER through NEXO APEX SL.

-Address: DIGITAL AVOCADOS OÜ.
-Sepapaja tn.
-6, 15551 Tallinn, Estonia.
-Email: gdpr@digitalavocados.com
+Address: NEXO APEX SL.
+Carrer Cami Reial ,13-17, 3a planta El Vendrell; Tarragona 43700 Email: gdpr@nexoapex.com